antoshkaplus/Ant/CppCodingGuide.md

 If namespacing too much we lose ability to use overloaded functions in template functions.
 So keep some common function in the base class, move other details to nested namespaces.

+So keeping certain type of functionality in separate namespaces should help.
+Also that way you also write your tests.
+So it's a little bit different than namespacing on type of data structure.
+It is in ortogonal space.

+####

+While doing this

+template <typename B>
+class A {
+    using SizeType = B
+}

+we don't postfix -Type on parameter below, because that's name of the type

+template <typename Size>
+class A {}

+using SizeType = B - naming Type of curtain property of the class.
+Size here is a property name, not the type name.

+####